 The Rise of DePIN and Data-as-Value Models

-This movement gave rise to the Decentralized Physical Infrastructure Network (DePIN) model — where users collectively build and maintain real-world infrastructure, earning digital rewards for their participation.
-From distributed storage and compute power to shared sensor and network layers, DePIN represents a fundamental rethinking of how physical systems are deployed, owned, and incentivized.
+From decentralized storage and compute to sensor networks and wireless coverage, DePIN represents a fundamental rethinking of how physical systems are deployed, owned, and economically incentivized.

 From Infrastructure as a Service to Infrastructure as a Network

 Traditional telecom and infrastructure providers operate under a top-down ownership model.
-A few corporations build massive networks, and users passively consume their services.
-In contrast, the DePIN model transforms every participant into both a contributor and beneficiary of the network.
+A small number of corporations build and control large-scale networks, while users remain passive consumers of services.

 This bottom-up paradigm enables: